Resources for Debtors

 What are the offences?

-The most common offences committed under the BIA and the Criminal Code are when the bankrupt:
+The most common offences committed under the Bankruptcy and Insolvency Act (BIA) and the Criminal Code are when the bankrupt:

 See the Bankruptcy and Insolvency Act (sections 198 to 201) and the Criminal Code for a complete list of offences.